jingry/autoBioSeqpy/examples/UBPs‑MFCPred/Readme.md

 Data
 ==================
-Note: Please uncompresse the `data.7z` file at the first time of use.
+Note: Please uncompresse the `data.7z` file at the first time of utilization.
 And ensure the location like:
 ```
 UBPs‑MFCPred
 |----CV